The Best Safety Razor for Beginners: A Few Great Picks

 And their safety razor is a stand-out.
 It's got very aggressive diamond knurling, deep divots along the handle, and a solid safety (which, as we mentioned above, makes it a good option for beginners).
 In some parts of the razor, the silver is muted (like on the razor head), while on other parts it's shinier (like on the neck between the handle and the head).
 It's a unique-looking option, but...

-In our experience, the Feather Safety Razor provides an extremely close shave.
+In our experience, the Feather Safety Razor provides an extremely close shave, and in a sense, you have to "re-learn" how to shave with one of these—they're the real deal.
 While the specs on the model are somewhat "normal"—the handle is about 3.5 inches, which is about average, and the weight is mid-range, as well—when used with Feather razors, we've found that it provides excellent results.
 If you're the kind of guy who wants to begin using a safety razor but doesn't want—or does not have the time—to complete the three passes included in traditional wet shaving—this can be a great option.

 Welcome the World of Wet Shaving!